unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ### Model

-In MVUX the application state is represented by a model, which is updated by messages sent by the user in the view.
+In MVUX, the application state is represented by a model, which is updated by messages sent by the user in the view.
 The view is in charge of rendering the current state of the model, while any input from the user updates and recreates the model.